 - Less than \$1, you do not have to pay it. - Between \$1 and \$2,500, you can pay the amount owed with your return.
-Make your check or money order payable to the United States Treasury and write your EIN, Form 944-SS, and 2007 on the payment.
+Make your check or money order payable to the United States Treasury and write your EIN, Form 944-SS, and 2008 on the check or money order.
 Complete Form 944-V(SS), Payment Voucher, and enclose it with your return. - \$2,500 or more, you must deposit your tax.
 See Must You Deposit Your Taxes? on page 3.

 You may pay the amount shown on line 11 using EFTPS or a credit card.
 Do not use a credit card to pay taxes that were required to be deposited.
-For more information, visit the IRS website at www.irs.gov and click on electronic IRS link.
+For more information, visit the IRS website at www.irs.gov and click on electronic IRS link

-If you pay by EFTPS or credit card, file your return using the "without payment" address on page 4 under Where should you file? and do not file Form 944-V(SS), Payment Voucher.
+If you pay by EFTPS or credit card, file your return using the "Form 944-SS without payment" address on page 4 under Where Should You File? and do not file Form 944-V(SS), Payment Voucher.